Criminal777/Criminal777.github.io/_posts/2021-12-15-oscp-review.md

 ## ⌛ Exam Timeline

 <aside style="color:white; display: flex; width: 100%; border-radius: 3px; background: rgb(35, 38, 60) none repeat scroll 0% 0%; padding: 16px 16px 16px 12px;">
-ℹ️ While I was doing the exam, I was taking notes for the report and I took several breaks.
+ℹ️ While u doing the exam, take notes for the report and took several breaks.
 I recommend you to do the same if you're planning to pass the exam.
 </aside>

-➡️ **14h - 14h56**: My exam started approximately at 2 PM (got some issues with proctor software).
+➡️ **14h - 14h56**:  exam started approximately at 2 PM (got some issues with proctor software).
 I finished the Buffer overflow machine within an hour while running enumeration scripts in the background for each target.

-➡️ **15h - 15h48**: I took a small break then I decided to attack the 10 pointer machine.
+➡️ **15h - 15h48**:  took a small break then  decided to attack the 10 pointer machine.
 "Luckily", I identified the exploitation path very quickly.
 After completing it, I took another break.

-➡️ ~**16h10 - 18h45**: I looked at the output of my enumeration script to find some low hanging fruits.
+➡️ ~**16h10 - 18h45**:  looked at the output of my enumeration script to find some low hanging fruits.
 Decided to go through two machines simultaneously.
 After almost 2 hours, I got a low privileged shell on a 20 pointer machine then I went to another break.

 ➡️ ~**19h - 20h17**: Finding the privilege escalation method was pretty straightforward, while the exploit was running I jumped to the other machine.
 Finally, I went back and saw that I became the super user 😎

 ➡️ ~**20h30 - 22h53**: I fell into many rabbit holes until I found a way to execute code on the remote machine.
 Yes!
 Now I just need to find a way to privesc in order to obtain more than 70 points required to get the OSCP.
 I took a longer break of approximately 1h30-2h to walk outside and come back with a resting mind.

-➡️ ~**00h30** - **03h06**: Since my shell wasn't stable I used my `Meterpreter` bullet to upgrade my shell.
-I also wanted to ensure that I will be able to reproduce each steps for the report so I reverted the machine and I did it once again.
+➡️ ~**00h30** - **03h06**: Since  shell wasn't stable use `Meterpreter` bullet to upgrade  shell.  also wanted to ensure that u will be able to reproduce each steps for the report so I reverted the machine and I did it once again.
 Privilege escalation was very obvious but I took many hours to try different ways listed in the privesc enumeration script.
-If I write the report correctly, I must have 75 points and get the certification 💪!
+If u write the report correctly, u must have 75 points and get the certification 💪!

-After that, I left the screen immediately.
-I went to sleep approximately at 6h30 then I woke up at approximately at 12h.
-Until the end of the 24 hours exam, I tried to attack the last machine (the 25 pointer one), I found some vulnerabilities but no way to gain a shell.
+After that,  left the screen immediately. and went to sleep approximately at 6h30 then  woke up at approximately at 12h.
+Until the end of the 24 hours exam,  tried to attack the last machine (the 25 pointer one), and found some vulnerabilities but no way to gain a shell.

 ### 📝 Writing the report

-I used **Notion** to take all my notes while doing the lab and the exam.
+ used **Notion** to take all my notes while doing the lab and the exam.
 Previously, I was used to put everything in markdown files, editing them via `vscode` and backup them to Github's private repositories.

 In addition to all of its great features, one of the main reason I chose this application is because its faster to copy and paste screenshots from Vmware (via `deepin screenshot`) to a **Notion** web tab.
 Plus, I could always export my notes as markdown files and / or PDF if I wanted to go back.